• Skip to primary navigation

 • Honey.
 This is the base of the sauce that makes it both sweet and sticky.

 • Soy Sauce or tamari.
 Creates depth of flavor and umami, balances out the sweetness a touch, and darkens the color.
 If making GF, be sure to use gluten-free soy sauce.
 I use the brand San-J Tamari.
-I get a big bottle of it from Thrive Market (Get 40% off your first order + sometimes a gift.) for half the price of what my local grocery store sells it for.
+I get a big bottle of it from Thrive Market (Get 40% off your first order) for half the price of what my local grocery store sells it for.

 • Minced Garlic.
 This adds a savory component to the sauce and helps make it addicting.
 I prefer to use jarred minced garlic to eliminate any bitterness coming from fresh, but that's just me.

 • Ground Ginger.
-Adds depth of flavor.
-Ground ginger is mild, but it further intensifies the sweetness and hint of heat in this recipe.
+Adds depth of flavor without overpowering the sauce.
+Ground ginger is mild, but it enhances the sweetness and gently intensifies the hint of heat in the recipe.

 • Light Brown Sugar.
 Adds sweetness, a touch of molasses flavor, and helps the sauce get thick and sticky.